 Consumer Reports thinks you should skip the Mitsubishi Outlander

-High scores included 4/5 for rear-seat comfort, braking, front and rear access, and usability, and a single 5/5 for the climate system.
-The lowest scores were for both routine and emergency handling with a 2/5 and a 1/5 for third-row access.
+For its 2018 Mitsubishi Outlander review, Consumer Reports said, “skip the low-scoring Outlander altogether.”
+The reviewers had more bad things to say about it than good.
+Specifically, the road test yielded subpar results.
+Scores for acceleration, transmission, fuel economy, cargo area, interior, and most comfort and convenience features all scored 3/5.
+High scores included 4/5 for rear-seat comfort, braking, front and rear access, usability, and a single 5/5 for the climate system.
+The lowest scores were for routine and emergency handling, with a 2/5 and a 1/5 for third-row access.

-Mitsubishi’s overall brand reliability
+Mitsubishi’s mediocre brand reliability and reputation

-While consumers seem to like Mitsubishi — at least the Outlander — experts don’t favor the brand as highly.
-Mitsubishi hasn’t won any JD Power awards going back as far as 2000.
-In 2017, JD Power‘s Dependability Survey rated them 7th from the bottom, with 182 problems per 100 vehicles, well above the average of 156.
-They were also awarded Japan’s worst automaker of 2016.
-So what happened to this once-reliable brand?
+According to Kelley Blue Book, consumers generally seem to like Mitsubishi (or at least the Outlander), but experts don’t favor the brand as highly.
+Mitsubishi hasn’t won any J.D.
+Power awards going back to 2000.
+However, in 2022, J.D.
+Power‘s Dependability Study rated them in 14th place with 183 problems per 100 vehicles, above the industry average of 192, which is a vast improvement from the brand’s 2017 ranking of 7th from the bottom.

 Common problems with the Mitsubishi seem to be the clutch and automatic transmission prematurely failing and issues with the clear coat peeling.
 That said, if you’re set on this brand, the most reliable models seem to be the Colt or Lancer, which you can only seem to get secondhand.